I try not to think of myself as an alcoholic.

 The process of sobriety is something I think I’ll write something separately about, as becoming sober with ADHD is quite an interesting ordeal.

-However, now that I am medicated (currently 50mg Elvanse/Vyvanse per day) I am feeling less of an urge to drink when I’m out.
-I think it’s partly because I’m finding it easier to talk to people.
+However, now that I am medicated (currently 80mg Elvanse/Vyvanse per day) I have less of an urge to drink.
+It’s largely the dopamine fix, of course, but I think it’s partly because I’m finding it easier to talk to people.
 I can focus on what they’re saying without needing to top up on booze.

 As well as that, my little surges of hyper-focus come with accompanying rushes of affability, and I feel able to express emotions (well, some emotions) without being embarrassed.
 A huge part of the attraction of drink was that ability to be communicative with the important parts of my psyche, not just the outskirts.
 This, more than anything, is solidifying my faith in my own sobriety.

-Interestingly, I have only just found out – weeks into my treatment – that I shouldn’t drink with my new medication.
+Interestingly, it took me weeks after starting treatment to discover that one shouldn’t drink with ADHD medication.
 That would have been the first thing I checked a couple of years ago.
+Progress.